 There isn’t much info about Garcia contribution to HEARTBEEPS online (how much info do you need?), but the film hasn’t completely gone away.
 It’s available for rent streaming on Amazon, and YouTube, as well as in DVD or Blu Ray editions, with Phil prominently featured on the cover with Kaufman and Peters.
 But I wouldn’t recommend it in any of those forms unless you’re Kaufman, Peters, or Garcia completists.

-Strangely Garcia wasn’t responsible for any music in HEARTBEEPS as it had a score by the bigwig film composer John Williams, who worked on the movie between his iconic soundtracks for RAIDERS OF THE LOST ARK and E.T.
+Strangely, Garcia wasn’t responsible for any music in HEARTBEEPS as it had a score by the bigwig film composer John Williams, who worked on the movie between his iconic soundtracks for RAIDERS OF THE LOST ARK and E.T.
 It also got an Academy Award nomination for Best Makeup by Stan Winston.

 But it’s Garcia’s scene-stealing blurts run away with the movie.
-Well, actually I haven’t seen it in a long time, so I can’t confirm that really, but it’s the way I’d like to remember it.
+Well, actually I haven’t seen it in a long time, so I can’t confirm that really, but that’s the way I’d like to remember it.

 Now, you can go about your day.